coursetable/coursetable/CONTRIBUTING.md

    - Setting up the database schema
    - Generating some JSON data files

-   You should see something like `api_1 | {"message":"Insecure API listening on port 4096","level":"info","timestamp":"2021-10-09 21:24:01:241"}`.
-You can test that the API is working by going to http://localhost:4096/api/ping which should show you a page that says "pong".
+   You should see something like `express         | {"level":"info","message":"Sitemap index generated at static/sitemaps/sitemap_index.xml","timestamp":"2024-11-23 17:14:10:1410"}`.
+You can test that the API is working by going to https://localhost:3001/api/ping which should show you a page that says "pong".

 1. In a separate terminal window, connect to the `express` container's execution context and seed the Postgres DB: